‘It may take days.’ Election experts warn voters to be patient with results this year

 You might go to bed Tuesday night unsure of who the next president will be.
 And you might wake up Wednesday morning — and a few mornings after that — without a clearer picture.

 There are two big reasons for the potential lag.
-One is the unprecedented number of mail ballots cast in 2020, many by voters concerned about their safety in the face of the COVID-19 pandemic.
+One is the unprecedented number of mail ballots cast in 2020, many by voters concerned about the COVID-19 pandemic.
 The other is the country’s patchwork election system, which means all 50 states and the District of Columbia will be processing those ballots under different rules.

 It’s not just the presidential results that could be delayed.
-Key down ballot races — including the U.S. Senate contest and legislative seats in Kansas — may also remain in doubt.
+Key down ballot races — including the U.S. Senate contest and legislative races in Kansas — may also remain in doubt.

 “My message has always been, if it’s a close race, don’t celebrate the winner on election night,” said Johnson County Election Commissioner Connie Schmidt.

-Election law experts are urging patience and reminding people that election night calls by TV networks carry no legal weight.
-It takes states several days or even weeks to count all valid ballots before certifying results.
-The system is designed to ensure accuracy in close elections.
+Election law experts are urging patience and reminding people that election night calls on TV networks have no legal effect.
+It always takes states several days or weeks to count all of their valid ballots before certifying results.

 Complicating efforts to communicate this message to voters is the disinformation from President Donald Trump.